Code Prediction by Feeding Trees to Transformers: Background

 We explore several ways of representing partial program and predicting different kinds of code units.
 When using source code token as code unit and representing partial program as sequence of source code tokens (\SrcSeq), the problem aligns with the traditional notion of language modeling -- predicting the next token in a sequence given all previous tokens: $p(t_i \mid t_1, \dots, t_{i-1})$ where $t_i$ is the $i$-th token.

 More interestingly, we explore various representations of a partial program to better utilize its AST information.
 The intuition is that the more we can utilize the syntactic information provided by the AST, the better we can predict the next token.
-As an example, in our \DFS model, partial program is represented as a sequence of pre-order traversal of AST nodes.
-The challenge here is that because Transformers are originally designed as a sequential model, we have to find ways to convey AST information to Transformers, as we are about see in the rest of the section.
-Note that when representing partial programs with ASTs, the natural code unit becomes an AST node, which can only be viewed as a source token if it is a leaf.
+The next section discusses three models used in previous work.

+For next token prediction, a popular method is to feed the source sequence tokens into an RNN (or LSTM)~\cite{hellendoorn2017deep, Svyatkovskiy_2019, raychev2014code-api,aye2020sequence}.
+An RNN embeds the input tokens into a vector: $\vec{x_t} = \mathit{emb}(\mathit{{w}_t})$, where $w_t$ is the source token seen at the $t$'th time step.
+The hidden state $\vec{h}_{t+1}$ at the $(t+1)$-th time step is computed as $\vec{h}_{t+1} = rnn \para{\vec{x}_t, \vec{h}_{t} }$, where $rnn$ is a trainable RNN unit.
+The last hidden state is then fed through a classification layer.

+The pertinent point to note is that the hidden state $\vec{h_t}$ encodes the knowledge of not just the current token, but of last several (and theoretically all) previous tokens via the propagation of information in previous hidden states.

+In our experiments, we feed the source code tokens into an LSTM and call this model \SrcRNN.

+Raychev et al.~\cite{raychev2016probabilistic-deep3-eth-dt} presented a system, Deep3, based on a learned decision tree combined with count-based probabilities at the leaves of the decision tree.

+Fig~\ref{fig:deep3} shows part of a learned decision tree, written in the form of program in a specialized language called TGEN.
+Given an AST $t$ and a starting node $n$, a TGEN program walks certain paths in $t$ starting from $n$.
+For example, \texttt{Up WriteValue} (line 1) goes to the parent of $n$ and records the label.
+At the end of a TGEN program is a probability distribution for the possible values of the starting node.
+For example, starting with node 29, the TGEN program predicts ``atoi'' with 60\%, ``split'' with 30\%, etc.

+A TGEN program is learned---on a specific corpus---by a genetic search procedure that simultaneously selects paths and grows the decision tree from the training data, with an entropy minimization objective.
+In this paper, we use their pretrained model~\cite{phog} as well as their Python dataset~\cite{py150} for our experiments.

+\CSeq is a model by Alon et al. ~\cite{alon2018codeseq} that embeds code snippets by embedding AST paths in a neural network.

+At a high-level, given an AST, \CSeq creates path representations for all leaf-to-leaf paths.
+For example, Fig~\ref{fig:code2seqexample} shows three leaf-to-leaf paths for nodes 22-29 from the full AST (Fig~\ref{fig:exampleast}).
+For each path, a path representation is created with: 1. the starting leaf value, tokenized by snake and camel case, 2. the path itself, and 3. the ending leaf value, also tokenized.
+1 and 3 are embedded using LSTMs, and 2 is embedded using bi-directional LSTMs.
+These three embeddings are concatenated and then fed through a feed forward network.
+Finally, all of the path represention embeddings in the AST are combined using a simple attention mechanism.

+In \CSeq, a decoder is then used to solve a code summarization task: given a method body, how well can \CSeq generate the correct method name?
+The training proposed in~\cite{alon2018codeseq} is not well suited for next token prediction.
+In code summarization, a set of leaf-to-leaf paths needs to be created one time for a method.
+By contrast, in code prediction, a new set of leaf-to-leaf paths has to be created for each point of prediction.